LOVE Involves Trust: Why It’s Time to Deal With Your Trust Issues

 You can easily live the rest of your life with your trust issues although you might want to be aware that trust issues are reasonably high on the list of reasons why intimate relationships don’t work out.
 Plenty of people function quite well in life and in relationships with trust issues so it’s not a deal breaker.
 If you are planning on holding onto your trust issues, which I totally understand and validate by the way, you might want to have some frank conversations with your significant other as to how the two of you can work around and support you with your trust issues.
 That can absolutely be done, but it would take a partner with empathy and the willingness to do what is necessary assuming it is within reason.
 Who in life has not either been betrayed, cheated on, lied to or otherwise exploited?

+What causes trust issues?
 It often happens in childhood within the family of origin, or in early intimate relationships or sometimes much later in life.
 Most people have felt the sting of betrayal, which can even happen in non-sexual friendships.
 It’s what we do with the feelings of betrayal that matters.
 These events do not have to leave you scarred for life although that happens often enough.
 You do not have to be defined by any betrayals or exploitations in life.
 Your understanding of how you are organized or wired as a person can give you power.

 Being the proponent of growth and development that I am, of course my thrown way of dealing with life is “Oh, there’s an issue – YAY – it’s simply an opportunity for growth and development.”
 That’s just my approach to life, which I am well aware is not the norm.
 Regardless of whether or not you ever decide to “do the work” on your trust issues, simply understanding that you have them is very powerful.
 I also happen to believe that once you can own your trust issues and share them with the appropriate friends, family or partners that you can gain even more freedom and power over that issue.
 I’m not saying that it will change the issue, but you taking ownership of your trust issues will free you up and help those who love you support you in a loving and compassionate way.